 Allow me to apologize for many men.
 I haven’t personally seen this in gay male couples, but this is an extremely common issue for male-female relationships.
 I’ve been hired more than a few times to explain to a husband or boyfriend that their wife or girlfriend really isn’t kidding—they really are bad in bed.
 That said, as bad as a guy may be, try not to take his behaviour too personally.

-The average man can be very nurturing but in general they would be less-so than the average woman.
-As a result, when infant parenting gets to be its toughest it will most-often be the female who steps in to resolve things.
-This ability comes largely from another ability—which is a deeper sense of empathy.
+The average man can be very nurturing.
+But, in general, we tend to be conditioned to be less-so than the average woman.
+As a result, when infant parenting gets to be its toughest, it will most-often be the woman who steps in to resolve things.
+And that ability comes largely from another ability—which is often times a deeper sense of empathy.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.